oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 As defined in [RFC9110](#rfc9110), a client MAY include an `If-Match` header in a request to `GET`, `POST`, `PUT`, `PATCH` or `DELETE`.
-The value of the `If-Match` request header MUST be an ETag value previously retrieved for the resource, or `*` to match any value.
+The value of the `If-Match` request header MUST be an ETag value previously retrieved for the resource, or `*`.

-If an operation on an existing resource requires an ETag, (see term [`Core.OptimisticConcurrency`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptimisticConcurrency) in
+If modification of an existing resource requires an ETag, (see term [`Core.OptimisticConcurrency`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptimisticConcurrency) in
 [OData-VocCore](#ODataVocCore) and property
 `OptimisticConcurrencyControl` of type